JakeLough/intro-python/README.md

 # intro-python
-The github page for Jake Lough's work in Into Python
+The GitHub page for Jake Lough's work in Intro Python